davatorium/rofi/README.md

 If no modes are specified, all configured modes will be enabled.
 To only show the `run` and `ssh` launcher:

-    rofi -modi "run,ssh" -show run
+    rofi -modes "run,ssh" -show run

-The modi to combine in combi mode.
+The modes to combine in combi mode.
-For syntax to `-combi-modi`, see `-modi`.
+For syntax to `-combi-modes `, see `-modes`.
 To get one merge view, of `window`,`run`, and `ssh`:

-    rofi -show combi -combi-modi "window,run,ssh" -modi combi
+    rofi -show combi -combi-modes "window,run,ssh" -modes combi

 ## Configuration